mikepthomas/projects/_posts/printer-hypercube.md

 | ~[1x_Right_Z_Wooble_608z](https://www.thingiverse.com/thing:2907460/files)~ | 1        | [Amazon Basics PETG (Red)](printer-filament#amazon-basics-petg-red) | 6.27m | 21.87g | £0.42 | :heavy_check_mark: |
 | ~[1x_left_Z_Wooble_608z](https://www.thingiverse.com/thing:2907460/files)~  | 1        | [Amazon Basics PETG (Red)](printer-filament#amazon-basics-petg-red) | 6.27m | 21.87g | £0.42 | :heavy_check_mark: |

+> [!CAUTION]
-**_NOTE:_** I am not fitting these as they are based on the top Z guide rod clamps that are too tall to fit on the Voron frame.
+> I am not fitting these as they are based on the top Z guide rod clamps that are too tall to fit on the Voron frame.
 I may remix them into the shorter bottom clamps at a later stage so that they will fit.

 I have remixed the Z Rail Arms to recess the screw head so that I can use socket head screws instead of button head screws.